 Tom Strong: As students with a wonderful art library right above our quarters in the Art & Architecture building in 1965-67, we could race up and look up at copies of Graphis or Typographische Monatsblätter—the Swiss journal—or Novum—a journal from Germany—and see small pictures of things that we thought were vital and important and new.
 But we hadn’t seen the things themselves full size.

 That was made possible by Christopher Pullman, who, at the suggestion of the head of the Yale program, went to Basel and interviewed Armin Hofmann.
-The alternate purpose was to sound out if there were any recent graduates of his program in Basel who might enrich the Yale program; but at the end of it, Armin said, “oh go around to this theater and that museum and they may have some copies of my work which you can take home.”
+Pullman’s purpose was to ask Armin if there were any graduates from his program that might be interested in teaching at Yale.
+In addition, Armin said, “oh go around to this theater and that museum and they may have some copies of my work which you can take home.”
 And Chris did!
 So, he took the full size, original posters back to New Haven and providentially had extra copies that he gave to his buddy, me.
 I was a year behind him in the program, but Chris was already teaching when I met him.

 PH: What was Chris teaching at Yale?

-TS: He had been a three-year student, and he was teaching supplementally the first year students and some of the three-year students—those who had been accepted into the program but who might not have had the technical skills that the program thought you should have before you were thrown at Paul Rand and others.
+TS: Chris served as a teaching assistant to three-year students—those who had been accepted into the program but who might not have had the technical skills that the program thought you should have before you were thrown at Paul Rand and others.

-Chris continues to teach in the program today even though he lived in Cambridge, Massachusettes and worked at WGBH (the public television station in Boston) for thirty years plus, but that’s another story.
-So Chris is giving me posters by Armin and by Müller-Brockmann, whose studio he also visited.
+Chris continues to teach in the program today, commuting from Cambridge, Massachusettes one a week in the Fall term.
+But back then, Chris is giving me posters by Armin and by Müller-Brockmann, whose studio he also visited.
 It was almost like, well, the drug analogy would be that I was inoculated.
 You know, I didn’t have to think that just a little picture the size of a cigarette pack is what it’s really about.
 I had the full size poster!
 And guess what?
 They’re available and they’re inexpensive!
 So, that led to trips maybe every other year to Switzerland, and I would go knock on the door with Swiss Francs in hand.
 I’d end up with a big roll which would fit into the overhead on Swissair flying back.